• Skip to primary navigation

 • ×

-Home » Filipino Desserts » Filipino Hot Cakes
+Home » Filipino Desserts » Pinoy Hotcakes Recipe

-by Lainey · Posted: Nov 9, 2023 · This post may contain affiliate links ·
+Modified: Mar 18, 2025 · Published: Nov 9, 2023 by Simply Bakings Kitchen Team · This post may contain affiliate links · 5 Comments

-Whether it’s a leisurely Sunday brunch or a quick weekday treat, these Filipino hot cakes, made of all-purpose flour, brown sugar, and a touch of vanilla magic, are your ticket to a warm and delicious start to any day.
-Mix, pour, and sizzle these fluffy delights to perfection in just 18 minutes.
+Whether it's a leisurely Sunday brunch or a quick weekday treat, these Pinoy Hotcakes Recipe is made with flour, brown sugar, and a bit of vanilla are perfect for a tasty start to your day.
+Just mix, pour, and cook these fluffy pancakes in only 18 minutes.

 On the search for more Pinoy snack recipes?
 Try my Turon, Bibingka, or my oh-so-good Easy Suman Malagkit.